 Tacit consent means that if we have not dealt with applications within the target period then the application can be deemed to have been granted/approved.

 Please note that tacit consent does not apply in respect of this application.
 It is in the public interest that the authority must process your application before it can be granted.
 If you have not heard from us within a reasonable period, please contact us.
-You can do this online if you applied through the UK Welcomes service or contact us.
+You can also do this online if you applied through the UK Welcomes service.

 Please contact us in the first instance.